computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 Vector Semantics <span class="text-muted">: Assignment 3</span>
 =============================================================

+In this assignment you will implement many of the things you learned in chapter [15](https://web.stanford.edu/~jurafsky/slp3/15.pdf) of the textbook.
+If you haven't read it yet, now would be a good time to do that.

+We will provide a small corpus of Shakespeare plays, which you will use to create a term-document matrix, a term-frequency matrix, and all of the derivations described in the textbook.
+Ultimately, your goal is to use the resulting vectors to measure play similarity and word similarity.
+All (or almost all) of the code you write will be direct implementations of concepts and equations described in chapter [15](https://web.stanford.edu/~jurafsky/slp3/15.pdf).

 <div class="alert alert-info" markdown="1">
 Here are the materials that you should download for this assignment: